Featured in...

 Naturally, the bigger your offer, the more chance you’ll have of it being accepted.

-How to Make a Settlement Offer?
+How to Make an Offer?

 You can make a settlement offer on your debt yourself by negotiating with creditors.
 Call the creditor or collection agency and ask to discuss a settlement.